bazelbuild/bazel/site/docs/platforms-intro.md

 ### Migration

-But this isn't enough for all projects to use platforms.
-It's also necessary to stop using the old APIs.
+These APIs aren't enough for all projects to use platforms.
+We also have to retire the old APIs.
 This isn't trivial because all of a project's languages, toolchains, dependencies, and `select()`s have to support the new APIs.
-This requires an *ordered migration sequence* if you don't want your project to break.
+This requires an *ordered migration sequence* to keep projects working correctly.

 For example, Bazel's [C++](/versions/master/bazel-and-cpp.html) rules aleady support platforms while the [Android](/versions/master/bazel-and-android.html) rules don't. *Your* C++ project may not care about Android.
 But others may.
-So it's not yet safe to globally enable platform support for all C++ builds.
+So it's not yet safe to globally enable platforms for all C++ builds.

 The thrust of this page describes this migration sequence and how and when your projects can fit in.